 top of page

-At the start of the 2023-24 season, she was scheduled to perform the title role in Carmen outdoors with the No Strings Theatre (Toronto) but withdrew before the rehearsal period began due to illness.
-The following spring and summer, she portrayed Second Witch in Dido and Aeneas with the Ridgewood Gilbert & Sullivan Opera Co. (c.
-Rider R. Foster), and she sang Adalgisa in a scene from Norma with the Asian American Music Society for their Kennedy Center emerging artist intensive.
+In August of 2023/24, she was scheduled to make a role debut as Carmen with the No Strings Theater (Toronto) but was forced to withdraw before the rehearsal period began due to illness.
+In the spring, she portrayed Second Witch in Dido and Aeneas (dir.
+Sophia Mortensen) with the Ridgewood Gilbert & Sullivan Opera Co., and she sang Adalgisa in a scene from Norma with the Asian American Music Society for their Kennedy Center emerging artist intensive.
 She also performed for masterclasses with Kathleen McKellar Ferguson, Joanie Brittingham, Rick Davis, and Kyle Pfortmiller at the REACH and at the Classical Singer convention in Washington, D.C.

-She began 2022-23 with the dell'Arte Opera Ensemble in both the earliest and newest of operas, appearing as Ericlea and covering the soprano role of Giunone for rehearsals in Monteverdi's Il ritorno d’Ulisse in patria, covering the dramatic mezzo role of Sor Rafaela for the East Coast premiere of Carla Lucero and Alicia Gaspar de Alba's Juana, and singing Carmen excerpts in concert.
+She began the extended 2022/23 season with the dell'Arte Opera Ensemble, appearing as Ericlea and covering the soprano role of Giunone for rehearsals in Monteverdi's Il ritorno d’Ulisse in patria, covering the dramatic mezzo role of Sor Rafaela for the East Coast premiere of Carla Lucero and Alicia Gaspar de Alba's Juana, and singing Carmen excerpts in concert.
 After completing her first fall audition season, she was invited to a fully-funded international intensive and was a soloist in concert at the REACH at Kennedy Center with the Asian American Music Society, where she also played Zita in a scene from Gianni Schicchi.
-In February, she made her Symphony Space debut with the Village Light Opera as Leila in lolanthe.
-In May, she returned to the Bronx Opera's outreach program to portray Mère Marie in Poulenc's 20th century masterpiece, Dialogues of the Carmelites.
-Over the past few seasons, she was also in opera and Broadway concerts in New York and Washington, D.C., singing Dorabella, Nicklausse, Carmen, Lyubasha, Komponist, Augusta Tabor, and Lilli Vanessi.
+In February, she made her Symphony Space debut with the Village Light Opera as Leila in lolanthe (dir.
+Natan Zamansky).
+And in May, she returned to the Bronx Opera's outreach program to portray Mère Marie in Poulenc's 20th century masterpiece, Dialogues of the Carmelites.

 Kimberly was born in Busan, Korea and grew up in the American South.
-Her first engagements were on the concert stage as soloist in Vaughan Williams' Serenade to Music, Bach's Easter Cantata "Der Himmel Lacht" (both with the Memphis Symphony Orchestra), and Chailley's Suite du XVe Siècle.
-She made her operatic debut in 2019 as Dritte Dame in Die Zauberflöte at Weill Recital Hall (d.
-Myra Cordell).
+Her very first engagements were on the concert stage as soloist in Vaughan Williams' Serenade to Music, Bach's Easter Cantata "Der Himmel Lacht" (both with the Memphis Symphony Orchestra), and Chailley's Suite du XVe Siècle.
+She made her operatic debut in 2019 as Dritte Dame in Die Zauberflöte at Weill Recital Hall (dir.
+Myra Cordell/cond.
+Dario Salvi).
 She was then cast as Ludmila in The Bartered Bride (canceled due to the pandemic) with the Bronx Opera’s outreach program.

 ||Gallery||